koron-go/aquestalk/README.md

 ## IMPORTANT: License of AquesTalk

-This package is a just a wrapper of AquesTalk engine, doesn't include AquesTalk.
+This package is a just a wrapper of AquesTalk engine, and doesn't include AquesTalk, and this is developped by using evaluation version of AquesTalk.

-Using AquesTalk engine with your programs, you must obtain AquesTalk's license.

-This package is developped by using evaluation version of AquesTalk.
+You must acquire AquesTalk's license, when using AquesTalk with your programs.

 [aq]:https://www.a-quest.com/products/aquestalk_1.html
 [dl]:https://www.a-quest.com/download.html